beeva-arturomartinez/beeva-best-practices/devops/git/README.md

 ```

 ##### git revert
-Undo a commit which already pushed to the Remote repository, so that, revert the
+Rool back a commit which already pushed and add a new commit with the undone changes.

 ``` sh